mlowery/schlep/README.md

 ### Forcing a Hook to Run

 git won't run hooks if the commit is already present on the receiving end.
-So you can amend the last commit (thereby creating changing the existing HEAD) and pushing that.
+So you can amend the last commit (i.e. change HEAD to a new commit) and push that.

 ```bash
 $ git commit --amend --no-edit